blackboard/protractor-sync/readme.md

 * Protractor (or something like grunt-protractor-runner, which includes it)
 * asyncblock (`npm install asyncblock`)
 * jasmine (Comes with protractor.
 Other frameworks can be used, but some features only work with jasmine)
+* jQuery must be available in the web application being tested

 `npm install protractor_sync`